moneytech/SkyAlt/README.md

 ## Compilation

 ### Linux
-1. cd linux
+cd linux
+sh install_libs
-2. sh build_release
+sh build_release

-Add "languages" and "licenses" folders to same folder with binary file.
+Add "languages" and "eula" folders to same folder with binary file

 ### Windows
-1. Visual studio project is in "windows/SkyAlt.sln".
+Visual studio project is in "windows/SkyAlt.sln".
-2. Goto project properties
+Goto project properties
-3. Change paths in: C/C++ -> General -> Additional Include Directories
-4. Change paths in: Linker -> General -> Additional Library Directories

-Add "languages" and "licenses" folders to same folder with binary file.
-All libraries can be download with Microsoft vcpkg.
+Change paths in: C/C++ -> General -> Additional Include Directories Change paths in: Linker -> General -> Additional Library Directories Add "languages" and "eula" folders to same folder with binary file All libraries can be download with Microsoft vcpkg.

 ## Website